If you wish to save money on travel insurance in 2020 – click here.

 With many UK holidays costing the same price as holidays abroad, it is a good idea to have some kind of cover in case you were not able to travel.
 Reasons for a cancelling a holiday could be due to bereavement, illness or even sudden jury service.
 Many cottage holidays can cost up to 1000 pounds for a weeks stay, which is a lot of money to lose through unfortunate circumstances.

 Some holiday rental companies like English Country Cottages include a cancellation cover that would see your money refunded if you were to suffer a family medical emergency and could not travel.
-This cover even includes grandparents.
+This cover even includes those looking for travel insurance for over 70s.
 Insurance policies should be checked to make sure that they do not just cover you from the starting date of the holiday as anything before this could not be covered.